ImJohnMDaniel/sfdx-toolbox-package-utils/messages/toolbox.package.dependencies.install.md

 # summary

-Install package dependencies for a Salesforce project.
+Installs package dependencies for a Salesforce project.

 # description

-Installs all specified package dependencies in a Salesforce DX project using the sfdx-project.json definition.
+Installs package dependencies for a Salesforce project specified in the sfdx-project.json file.

 # flags.branch.summary